Daniele Magro: Professional career

 He acquitted himself well enough and was recalled to Venice to be incorporated into the first team, that had been promoted to the first division since then, for the 2011-2012 season.

 Magro made his belated debut in Serie A in 2011, later on scoring his first points in the league, scoring what he described as the “easiest basket in my life” against champions Montepaschi Siena.

 The center scarcely played that season, averaging under six minutes per game, but was called up for the Serie A All Star Game as one of the few Italian centers in the first division.

 The next season, he played more though he remained a bench option, he again made the All Star Game and posted solid figures as Reyer reached the playoffs for the second successive season, losing in the first round once more.

 His third year for the gold and maroons halted that progress, both for Magro, who played under ten minutes per game in 2013–14, and the team who missed the playoff places.

 Magro left Veneto to look for more game time, moving to Tuscany to join Pistoia Basket 2000 for the 2014-15 season.

 In July 2015, Magro joined Italian powerhouse EA7 Emporio Armani Milano - who also play in the Euroleague, Europe's premier club competition.

 On July 1, 2018, Magro left Pistoia Basket 2000 after 2 seasons and signed a deal with Dinamo Sassari.

 At the end of the contract, June 2020, he didn't renew with Sassari and signed a one-month deal with Brescia Leonessa for the 2020 Supercup.

 On November 24, 2020, Magro signed with Eurobasket Roma in the Italian Serie A2 Basket, second tier national league.

+On July 13, 2025, he signed with Pistoia Basket 2000 of the Italian Serie A2.